 Whether you're on an Aspen holiday for the winter sports or just to be seen (or both), you will have to schedule quite a large slice of your time to the resort's other main activity, which is world-class shopping.
-Unfortunately, prices are world-class too, but that should not deter even the most budget-conscious browser from 'just looking'.
+Unfortunately, prices are high, but that should not deter even the most budget-conscious browser from 'just looking'.
 The retail options extend from home-grown stores offering handcrafts to high-fashion designer boutiques, jewellery to die for, antiques and collectibles, and even a unique pet's paradise where you can outfit your pooch in style.
 Those who did not come well prepared can, of course, also find trendy ski-wear at local upscale outlets like Gorsuch, where celebrities flock for the latest in mountain style.

 All that crisp, cold air and exercise ensures that Aspen's visitors are a hungry bunch, but even the heartiest appetites go well satisfied in the resort, which has a huge range of restaurant offerings, from takeaways to gourmet fine dining.
 Some recommendations include Pinons, with a delicious menu including some great game dishes and an awesome view of Aspen Mountain; the eclectic Woody Creek Tavern, where the burgers are sought after by some celebrity regulars; and the Kenichi sushi den, with its lively, buzzing atmosphere.

 Après-ski is a vital part of any winter resort holiday, and Aspen pulls out all the stops to ensure its visitors an unrivalled night out on the town.
 Sophisticated social spots abound, from comfy cigar bars to trendy cocktail lounges, while the younger set will find live music venues like Belly Up to enjoy artists from around the globe.
-Syzygy is a hot spot for live jazz every night while the Regal Watering Hole is a more laid-back and very chic option for after dark activities.

 A top-rate ski resort, the quality is reflected in the prices at Aspen and as such it is not the right resort for those seeking a budget ski vacation.
 It can also get rather crowded.